davidtwco/rfcs/text/0000-build-std/5-stage-1b.md

 allow the standard library to define some features as stable and others as unstable.

+As there are some features that Cargo will set itself when appropriate (e.g. to enable or disable [panic runtimes][panic-strategies] or [`compiler-builtins/mem`][compiler-builtins-mem]), Cargo may need to always prevent some otherwise stable features from being toggled as it controls those.

 ↩ [*Features*][features]

 ## Allow `builtin` source replacement